Jamessmith9956/CategoryPrediction/README.md

 ## Pretrained models

-While I could just query an LMM to come up with classifications, I somehow doubt its efficacy.
-I think to start it will be enough to use the embeddings and train a simple explainable model on top of that.

-[this article](https://medium.com/@echo_neath_ashtrees/no-labels-no-problem-a-better-way-to-classify-bank-transaction-data-73380ce20734) goes into detail on their approach. unfortunately they didn't provide a model, and the method seems a bit complicated for this task and the avalialbe dataset.
+I've chosen to use a LLM embeddings with a simple sklearn model, as it is explainable and reliable.
+I don't think I have the data to really fine tune the model, so I just use the naitive weights.

-Actually, looking at hugging face the newer [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) seems to be hugely popular atm.
+looking at hugging face the newer [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) seems to be hugely popular atm.
 I imagine that is because it is a smaller model used in tutorials, therfore I'll use this first.

 ### MiniLM
 MiniLM embeddings instantly improved performance for even the worst models, With further improvements to data prep, I think we have a shot at attempting to predict the subcategories. \